nicky-nym/nicky-nym.github.io/pages/kinematic.md

   * **$21 billion** for the **Big Dig** in Boston <sup>[citation needed]</sup>
   * **$23 billion** for the **Riyadh Metro** <sup>[citation needed]</sup>
   * **$32 billion** to rebuild the **World Trade Center** in New York <sup>[citation needed]</sup>

+Zoning restrictions in existing cities prevent any large-scale changes to their spatial layout.

+> "Three-quarters of the residential land in Los Angeles is restricted to single-family homes, according to UrbanFootprint, software that helps government and businesses understand cities and urban markets.
+In San Jose, the figure is 94%."[^buhayar]

 Building on a new empty, greenfield site is a lot less expensive than building in an existing city.
 New cities provide more space at lower cost per capita.
 New cities create value, and demand.<sup>[citation needed]</sup>